webercalixto/cameraBuildingBlocks/README.md

 ## Dependencies <a name="dependencies"></a>

+0. This project is built and tested with GCC 8.3 on a raspberry pi 3 running raspbian 10.
+Feel free to build/test on other platforms.

 1. Must have <a href="https://git-lfs.github.com/" target="_blank" >git-lfs</a> installed and enabled to fetch the prebuilt packages on this repo

 2. You will need GCC 8+ or clang 7+ to compile this project, as it makes extensive use of C++17